dbilanoski/cheat-sheets/tools/samba.md

 ### Access Issues with SMB Signing

-SMB signing enforcement screws guest access on unsecure samba servers - guest account mapping needs to be removed otherwise users accessing from Windows are not prompted to enter credentials even for non-guest share.
+SMB signing enforcement screws guest access on insecure samba servers - guest account mapping needs to be removed otherwise users accessing from Windows are not prompted to enter credentials even for non-guest share.

 In the */etc/samba/smb.conf*, remove `map to guest = bad user`